 The rates at which the ocean is able to sequester heat and carbon dioxide are crucially dependent on the small-scale processes that actually mix fluid properties at the molecular level.
 These processes include turbulence induced by breaking internal waves and double-diffusive phenomena such as salt fingers.
 The global energetics of mixing derived from the tides and the wind are related to the strength of the thermohaline overturning, so mixing processes are readily related to the large-scale circulation.

-Oceans and climate; paleoclimate
+Oceans, atmosphere, and climate; paleoclimate

 The oceans play a central role in climate.
 They transport a substantial fraction of the heat from the equatorial zone to the poles, sequester carbon, transport freshwater as part of the global hydrological cycle, act as a regulator to global climate shifts, and yet may also precipitate rapid changes in climate.